 Field 2.83 (Collateral Quantity or Nominal Amount) should be reported with a negative sign by the seller in all reports.
 Previously, it was recommended that this rule should be applied only for collateral updates and for the collateralization of net exposures (where field 2.73 = TRUE).
 However, it is now necessary to use negative signs for collateral-giving in addition to filling in Table 1, field 9, Counterparty Side where this field is available.
+With effect from 31 January 2022 in the EU and from 1411 April 2022 in the UK, following a change in the ISO XML schema, field 88 (Collateral Market Value) should also show a negative sign where the collateral has been given.
 See recommendation 6.17.